fkmendes/contraband/r_scripts/calibrated_validation/CALIBRATED_VALIDATION.md

 We name the result files with "_alphahigh" and "_alphalow" suffixes to distinguish between the two simulated settings.

-## (7.2) Plotting the mean posterior of the five OU parameters (rate, ancestral value, alpha and two optima) against true values
+### (2.1) Plotting the mean posterior of the five OU parameters (rate, ancestral value, alpha and two optima) against true values

+This step produces Fig. S4-S5 from Supplementary Information (see SI.pdf for details on priors, etc.).
+Data comes from previous step.

 With higher alpha, lower sigma^2.